Chandu12304/Chandu12304/README.md

 # 💫 Hi!
 This is Chandan U 😊✨:

-**🔧 Full-Stack Developer | 💡 Problem Solver | 🌱 Sustainable Tech Enthusiast**
+**🔧 Full-Stack Developer | 💡 Problem Solver | ⚙️ Tech Enthusiast**

-I'm Chandan U, a full-stack developer passionate about combining creativity and logic to build efficient solutions.
+A full-stack developer passionate about combining creativity and logic to build efficient solutions.
 I'm currently focused on improving my problem-solving skills through data structures and algorithms (DSA), while working on web development projects.

 💻 Open to collaborating on full-stack projects, problem-solving challenges, and contributing to open-source initiatives.
 📚 Currently learning advanced algorithms, cloud computing, and backend technologies.